 The Top Drug Lawyer

 While many lawyers handle drug cases, Joe Welch has earned his reputation as “the drug lawyer” through a combination of winning drug cases in the courtroom, advocating to end drug prohibition, and having the expertise to understand the science behind drug cases.
 Fellow lawyers in the community often seek his advice on novel or confusing issues in their own drug cases.
 He has been a leader in Missouri’s cannabis legalization movement for over a decade and is the go-to lawyer for marijuana issues.

 - Joe Welch has tried countless cases before judges and juries and has litigated hundreds of motions to suppress, dismiss, or otherwise undermine the state’s cases against his clients.
 His courtroom success and experience is unrivaled

-- For over 15 years Joseph Welch has been an active, public, and outspoken member of NORML – long before marijuana legalization had the public support it now does
+- For 20 years Joseph Welch has been an active, public, and outspoken member of NORML – long before marijuana legalization had the public support it now does

 - Drafted the 2009 petition to decriminalize marijuana in the City of St. Louis